 If you find a dead whale, dolphin or porpoise please report it to the local coast guard and then to us using our Whale, dolphin and porpoise strandings form PDF (244.9 KB)

-Some basic measurements (or estimations), observations and photos can be an enormous help.
+Some basic measurements or estimations, observations and photos can be an enormous help in identifying species.
 However, always keep your own safety in mind.
 Avoid touching dead animals and beware of hazards on the beach such as dangerous rocks and rising tides.

 If the animal is still fresh check to see if it is in a position where it could be retrieved for post-mortem.

 Even a photo taken by a smart phone can be invaluable.
 If you have no way to take pictures, some basic descriptions can help, such as:

-Close-up of the baleen inside the mouth of a gray whale.
+Close-up of the baleen inside the mouth of a gray whale, Eschrichtius robustus.

 Photos are really important as they give us a definite identification.